Default Rules, Not Mandatory Rules

 A.R.S. § 14-2601Why Clear Language in a Will Matters

-The key phrase here is "absence of a finding of a contrary intention."
-If a will clearly states what should happen in a particular scenario, the court follows those instructions.
+The key phrase is "absence of a finding of a contrary intention."
+If a will clearly states what should happen, the court follows those instructions.
 The default rules step in only when the will does not address the issue or when the language is ambiguous.

-This is one reason why working with experienced experienced estate planning counsel matters when drafting a will.
-A well-drafted will anticipates common scenarios and spells out exactly what should happen, reducing the chance that a court has to rely on default rules that may not match what the person actually wanted.
+This is one reason working with experienced estate planning counsel matters.
+A well-drafted will anticipates common scenarios.
+It spells out exactly what should happen.
+That reduces the chance a court has to rely on default rules that may not match what the person actually wanted.

-The sections that follow in this article cover specific situations: what happens when a beneficiary dies before the person who wrote the will, how securities acquired after the will was signed are handled, and what rights a specific devisee has when property is sold or damaged before death.
+The sections that follow cover specific situations.
+They address what happens when a beneficiary dies first, how securities acquired after the will was signed are handled, and what rights a specific devisee has when property is sold or damaged before death.